mobillium/iOS-Guidelines/project-folder-structure.md

 # UIComponents
 <a name="uicomponents"></a>
 UIComponents should contain Resources, CustomViews and Builders.
-We will create a library for the Builders in the future.
 The files of the resources created with the SwiftGen will be here.
 <a name="uicomponents-resources"></a>
 ## Resources
 <details>